Back to Blogs

 • Diversity and Inclusion: Asking vendors about the demographic makeup of their workforce and leadership teams provides essential insight into their commitment to diversity and equity.
 A question like, “What percentage of your workforce is composed of underrepresented groups?” opens a dialogue about the inclusivity of hiring practices, retention strategies, and leadership pipelines.
 Equally important is asking, “Do you track promotion rates and pay equity?”—as it reflects the extent to which advancement opportunities are fairly distributed across demographics.
 Responses to these questions should go beyond anecdotal evidence; you’re looking for data-backed transparency, such as published diversity reports or third-party audits.

 • Carbon Emissions: Understanding a supplier’s emissions profile is foundational to assessing their environmental impact.
-Asking whether they’ve calculated their Scope 1, 2, and 3 emissions—each representing different levels of operational control—offers a comprehensive view of how emissions are generated and managed across the business.
-Scope 1 refers to direct emissions (like factory emissions), Scope 2 involves purchased energy, and Scope 3 encompasses all indirect emissions within the value chain, from transportation to end-of-life product disposal.
+Asking whether they’ve calculated their Scope 1, 2, and 3 emissions, each representing different levels of operational control, offers a comprehensive view of how emissions are generated and managed across the business.
+Scope 1 refers to direct emissions (like factory emissions), Scope 2 involves purchased energy, and Scope 3 contains all indirect emissions within the value chain, from transportation to end-of-life product disposal.
 The follow-up question—“What reduction goals have been set, and are they science-based?”—helps verify whether the supplier’s efforts align with globally recognized benchmarks, such as the Science-Based Targets initiative (SBTi).
 Vendors committed to climate goals should provide clear roadmaps, milestone tracking, and regular reporting.
 Some may also pursue third-party verification for their emissions claims, which adds credibility.
-These inquiries help you gauge a vendor’s environmental footprint and their level of accountability and alignment with your supply chain sustainability goals.
+These inquiries help you measure a vendor’s environmental footprint and their level of accountability and alignment with your supply chain sustainability goals.

 • Corporate Governance: A vendor’s governance structure reveals much about their integrity, accountability, and operational transparency.
 Questions like “How is your board structured?” aim to determine whether leadership is diverse, qualified, and balanced.
 A strong board typically includes independent directors who can provide impartial oversight.
 Asking whether the company maintains an ethics hotline or whistleblower protection uncovers the seriousness with which they treat internal accountability.
 These mechanisms allow employees to report misconduct without fear of retaliation, a hallmark of mature corporate governance.
 Additionally, asking about anti-corruption policies, conflict-of-interest disclosures, and audit practices can further clarify whether the vendor maintains ethical standards or leaves room for misconduct.